Journal of Inorganic Materials ›› 2026, Vol. 41 ›› Issue (3): 377-384.DOI: 10.15541/jim20250210

 • Supported by:

-Abstract: Two-dimensional gallium nitride (GaN) exhibits broad application prospects in the field of ultraviolet optoelectronics due to its dual characteristics of wide-bandgap semiconductor and quantum confinement effect.
-However, conventional synthesis methods for 2D GaN, such as metal-organic chemical vapor deposition (MOCVD) and molecular beam epitaxy (MBE), typically require high growth temperatures, prolonged processing times, and relatively high costs.
-To address these critical challenges, this work leverages the intrinsic properties of liquid metal gallium, its low melting point and ease of oxidation to develop an efficient, relatively low-temperature synthesis strategy for 2D GaN.
-The core steps of this strategy include: First, utilizing a straightforward spin-coating exfoliation technique to directly extract an amorphous gallium oxide (Ga2O3) from the surface of liquid gallium.
-Subsequently, subjecting the amorphous Ga2O3 to a nitridation treatment process at a relatively low temperature of 850 ℃, successfully achieving its conversion into high-crystalline-quality GaN.
+Two-dimensional (2D) gallium nitride (GaN) exhibits broad application prospects in the field of ultraviolet optoelectronics due to its dual characteristics of wide-bandgap semiconductor and quantum confinement effect.
+However, conventional synthesis methods for 2D GaN, such as metal-organic chemical vapor deposition and molecular beam epitaxy, typically require high growth temperatures, prolonged processing time, and relatively high costs.
+To address these critical challenges, this work leverages the intrinsic properties of liquid metal gallium, including its low melting point and ease of oxidation to develop an efficient and relatively low-temperature synthesis strategy for 2D GaN.
+The core of this strategy includes following steps.
+Firstly, utilizing a straightforward spin-coating exfoliation technique to directly extract an amorphous gallium oxide (Ga2O3) from the surface of liquid gallium.
+Subsequently, subjecting the amorphous Ga2O3 to a nitridation treatment process at a relatively low temperature of 850 ℃, successfully achieved its conversion into high-crystalline-quality GaN.
 Characterization results demonstrate that the synthesized 2D GaN possesses a thickness of approximately 2.2 nm, a lateral dimension on the centimeter scale, and a hexagonal wurtzite crystal structure.
-Our research group constructed a photoconductive ultraviolet photodetector based on the prepared two-dimensional GaN.
-Device performance characterization revealed that under a 5 V bias voltage and illumination by 325 nm UV light (with an intensity of 365 μW/cm²), the device exhibited a responsivity of 4.14 A/W and a high detectivity of 1.02 × 10¹³ Jones.
-This study demonstrates the successful preparation of large-area 2D GaN material based on liquid gallium metal, providing a valuable reference for the development of low-dimensional, high-performance UV photodetectors.
+Furthermore, based on the prepared 2D GaN, a photoconductive ultraviolet photodetector is constructed.
+Performance characterization results reveal that under a 5 V bias voltage and illumination by 325 nm ultraviolet light, the device exhibits a responsivity of 4.14 A/W and a high detectivity of 1.02×1013 Jones.
+This study demonstrates the successful preparation of large-area 2D GaN material based on liquid gallium metal, providing a valuable reference for the development of low-dimensional and high-performance ultraviolet photodetectors.

 Key words: GaN, liquid metal gallium, spin-coating exfoliation method, ultraviolet photodetector